Do I Need a Sump Pump in My Basement?

 What is a sump pump?

-A sump pump is usually installed in a cellar or basement and is used to remove excess water from your home to prevent any issues associated with flooding.
-It’s installed in the lowest point of the basement or cellar and will pump the water out to a safe place where it’s not likely to cause any problems in your home.
+A sump pump is usually installed in a cellar or basement and is used to remove excess water from your home to prevent issues associated with flooding.
+It is installed at the lowest point of the basement or cellar and will pump the water out to a safe place where it’s unlikely to cause any problems for your home.

-Sump pumps are an essential part of a drainage system for your basement or cellar if it’s prone to flooding.
+Sump pumps are an essential part of an effective drainage system for your basement or cellar, if it’s prone to flooding.
+They offer peace of mind.

 Find out more about what a sump pump is and how it works in our blog: What is a basement or cellar sump pump and how does it work?